zilliztech/claude-context/README.md

 <details>
 <summary><strong>VS Code</strong></summary>

-The Code Context MCP server can be used with VS Code through MCP-compatible extensions.
+The Claude Context MCP server can be used with VS Code through MCP-compatible extensions.
 Add the following configuration to your VS Code MCP settings:

 ```json
 {